List of Mashle characters

-The Mashle: Magic and Muscles manga series features an extensive cast of characters created by Hajime Kōmoto.
+The manga series Mashle: Magic and Muscles features an extensive cast of characters created by Hajime Kōmoto.

 Main characters

 Mash Burnedead

 Mash Burnedead (マッシュ・バーンデッド, Masshu Bāndeddo) is a young man born without magic, but makes up for it with incredible physical abilities that seem to defy logic.
 He loves cream puffs and is often seen eating and/or making them.
 Despite his blunt personality and permanently deadpan expression, Mash is a very kind and selfless person.
 He has a unique fighting style he dubs "Muscle Magic", which uses his physical power to perform unpredictable moves, and carries an Iron Wand which he can forcibly shape into various sports equipment.

 The character and his predicaments have been interpreted as a representation and/or metaphor of neurodivergence.

 Finn Ames

 Finn Ames (フィン・エイムズ, Fin Eimuzu) is Mash's roommate in the academy.
 He usually plays the straight man to the other characters' antics, and is quick to cower in fear.
 His older brother is Rayne Ames, a current Divine Visionary.
 His personal magic allows him to swap the positions of people and objects.